 Analysis of factors associated with mortality in major burn patients

-2Department of General Surgery, Hitit University Training and Research Hospital, Ankara, Turkey
+2Clinic of General Surgery, Hitit University Training and Research Hospital, Çorum, Turkey

-Objective: Major burn injury is a type of trauma that still has high morbidity and mortality rates at all age groups.
-There is no consensus on the provided guidelines regarding the prediction of the severity of the victims.
-It is sometimes not easy to have sophisticated clinical and blood monitoring for developing countries.
-It is still a challenge for them.
+Objective: Major burn injury is a type of trauma with high morbidity and mortality rates at all age groups.
+There is no consensus on the provided guidelines regarding the prediction of severity of the victims.
+Not being accessible to sophisticated clinical and blood monitoring in developing countries, it remains a challenge for them.
 The aim of the present study was to analyze the factors that have an effect on mortality and serve as a guide for burn treatment.
-Factors affecting mortality in major burn patients with over 30% of burns of the total body surface area who were treated in a burn treatment center of a third step hospital were evaluated, and parameters indicating severity were specifically determined.
+Factors affecting mortality in major burn patients treated in a burn treatment center of a third step hospital with over 30% of burns of the total body surface area were evaluated, and parameters indicating severity were specifically determined.

 Keywords: Burn, major burn, burn and mortality

-Major burn injury is a type of trauma that still has high morbidity and mortality rates at all age groups.
+Major burn injury is a type of trauma with high morbidity and mortality rates at all age groups.
 There is no consensus on the standard guidelines regarding the prediction of the severity of the victims.
-At times, it is not easy to have sophisticated clinical and blood monitoring for developing countries and is still a challenge for them.
-Although the incidences of burn injuries have decreased significantly over the recent years, approximately 1.1 million individuals receive treatment for burn injuries each year in the United States.
-Approximately 45,000 of these cases are hospitalized.
+At times, it is not easy to have sophisticated clinical and blood monitoring in developing countries and is still a challenge for them.
+Although the incidence of burn injuries has decreased significantly over the recent years, approximately 1.1 million individuals receive treatment for burn injuries each year in the United States.
+Approximately 45.000 of these cases are hospitalized.
 There are 4500 deaths due to burn injury every year (1).
 In the USA, burns are the fourth leading cause of death due to accidents (2).
 Deaths occur more frequently among young children and elderly individuals (3).
 Burn injuries mostly occur due to lack of attention and lack of education, and burns result in physical and psychological scars.

 Material and Methods